Regulation of Care

 a stipulated category or categories,

-of care receiver at any one time who may be accommodated in
+of service user at any one time who may be accommodated in

 particular rooms (which may vary depending on the type of care provided);